Grissess/dtes/README.md

 - They **walk** to the car. _(plural)_

 The tense field has no intrinsic meaning, but can assist with conjugations.
-It's theoretically possible to have one tense per pronoun, which may be useul for supporting other languages.
+It's theoretically possible to have one tense per pronoun, which may be useful for supporting other languages.

 > [!NOTE]